StackVista/stackstate-docs/configure/logging/enable-logging.md

 #### Check and propagation IDs

-The ID for a check or propagation ID of a specific component can be found in in the StackState UI.
-These are the IDs for an instance of a check function or propagation function.
+The ID for a check or propagation on a specific component can be found in in the StackState UI.
+These are the IDs for the component's instance of a check function or propagation function.

 1. Click on a component to open the component details on the right of the screen.
 2. Click on **...** and select **Show JSON**.